github-tools/grunt-github-release-notes/README.md

 - `draft: true` To set the release as a draft.
 Default: `false`
 - `prerelease: true` To set the release as a prerelease.
 Default: `false`
 - `prefix: 'v'` Add a prefix to the tag version `e.g. v1.0.1`.
-- `force: true` Fails the task if the task presents any errors.
+- `force: true` Doesn't fail the task if the task presents any errors.
 Default: `false`